jchanlau/bike-sharing/Literature/Readme.md

-Academic studies on bike sharing and other mobility studies
+Academic studies on bike sharing and other mobility means.

 #### Surveys